-- c.
-Amphibians and Reptiles - i.
+c.
+Amphibians and Reptiles

+i.
 Observed Amphibians and Reptiles

 There were no amphibian species observed on Trade Wind Fields Preserve.
 An eastern box turtle was observed along the woodland-grassland edge.
-One statelisted reptile species of special concern inhabits uplands and breeds in grasslands (MA-NHESP 2015c).
+The eastern box turtle (Terrapene Carolina) is a state-listed species of special concern that inhabits uplands and breeds in grasslands (MA-NHESP 2015c).
 Lack of wetlands on the property contributes to the absence or scarcity of breeding amphibians and reptiles that depend on wetland habitats for a portion if not all of their life cycle.